YV3399/737-800YV/README.md

 ![Image](http://imgur.com/gqGSLMs.png)

 ## Note:
-The 737 800 Has New Cockpit And Model 3D, Sounds, Animations, Systems, among many other things.
+The 737 800 Has New Cockpit And Model 3D, Sounds, Animations, Systems, Cockpit and among many other things.